carfvce/Mock-It-Yourself/Readme.md

 - This project format and styling are shamelessly copied from the [Mock-It-Yourself repository](https://github.com/krishiv1545/Mock-It-Yourself/) created for tracking JEE mock test scores.
 The functionality and structure were adapted for UCEED/CEED aspirants to track their mock test performance more effectively.
 - ChatGpt was used in making this readme file.
 - **Important for UCEED/CEED aspirants**: Since previous years' questions (PYQs) are typically available only in PDF format, this tool can be a useful resource for tracking your mock test attempts and improving your accuracy over time.
+- Light Nord theme is used

 ---